-We are pleased to announce that in 2021, the Justice High School Scholarship Fund (JHS Scholars) awarded $165,500 in scholarships to 75 graduates of Justice High School.
-In addition, our partners awarded these scholarships: the Rotary Club of Bailey’s Crossroads ($8,500), the Thurgood Marshall Fund ($47,000), and the Casey Schulman Foundation ($40,000.)
-Together with our partners, we awarded 105 scholarships and $261,000 to the Justice High School Class of 2020.
+We are pleased to announce that in 2022, the Justice High School Scholarship Fund (JHSSF) awarded $235,000 in scholarships to graduates of Justice High School.
+In addition, our partners awarded these scholarships: the Rotary Club of Bailey’s Crossroads ($7,000), the Thurgood Marshall Fund ($34,000), and the Casey Schulman Foundation ($40,000).
+Together with our partners, we awarded 64 scholarships and $316,000 to the Justice High School Class of 2022.
 This is our largest award total ever!

-Since our inception in 2005, JHS Scholars and our partners have awarded over $2.4 million to help 813 Justice graduates take the important first step toward a college degree.
+Since our inception in 2005, the JHSSF and our partners have awarded over $2.7 million to help 877 Justice graduates take the important first step toward a college degree.
 In addition, we honor others’ contributions to the community via named scholarships, including several in memoriam of past members of the Justice (Stuart) High School community.
-In 2021, we were pleased to add three named scholarships: Decorate-A-Vet Scholarship, Jennifer Discua Hernandez Memorial Scholarship, and Nancy Weisgerber Scholarship.
+In 2022, we were pleased to add three named scholarships: Alumni Scholarship, Ambassador Scholarship, and Step It Up Scholarship.

-JHS Scholars provides “last-dollar” funds based on demonstrated financial need.
+The JHSSF provides “last-dollar” funds based on demonstrated financial need.
 That means that our scholarships help close the gap between financial aid packages, all other scholarships, and the remaining costs of college.
-JHS Scholars assesses financial need based on the following:
+The JHSSF assesses financial need based on the following:

-Expected Family Contribution (EFC) determined by FAFSA (Free Application for Federal Student Aid),
+Expected family contribution determined by FAFSA (Free Application for Federal Student Aid)

 All payments are made directly to the educational institutions attended by scholarship recipients to pay for tuition, fees, books, and supplies.
 These include two- and four-year colleges and vocational schools.

-Annually, selected JHS Scholars Board members serve as the scholarship review committee.
+Annually, selected JHSSF Board members serve as the scholarship review committee.
 They present recommendations for recipients and award amounts to the full Board for approval.
 Awards are determined on the basis of financial need, academic success and rigor of coursework, school activities, community involvement, work experience, and family responsibilities.

 Our ability to award scholarships is based on the contributions received in any given year.
 In these challenging economic times, the need for assistance is especially great.
-College education costs continue to rise making it very difficult for many high school graduates to begin post-secondary education.
-Many JHS Scholars recipients are unable to rely on their families for any assistance for their college educations.
-And, many are the first in their families to attend college.
+College education costs continue to rise, making it very difficult for many high school graduates to begin post-secondary education.
+Many JHSSF recipients are unable to rely on their families for any assistance for their college educations.
+And many are the first in their families to attend college.

-JHS Scholars maintains low-overhead and an all-volunteer Board so that almost 95% of all revenue raised funds scholarships.
+The JHSSF maintains low overhead and an all-volunteer Board so that almost 95% of all revenue raised funds scholarships.
 An independent CPA firm provides a financial review of Justice High School Scholarship Fund accounts every year.